otrv4/otrv4/otrv4.md

 In this conversation flow, Alice first retrieves a Prekey message from a prekey server.
 Prior to the start of the conversation, this prekey message was uploaded by Bob's client to a server.
-This was done in order to allow other participants, like Alice, to send him encrypted messages while he is offline.
+This is done in order to allow other participants, like Alice, to send him encrypted messages while he is offline.

 ## Assumptions